billmazio/shopping-cart/README.md

 This documentation provides an overview of the Shopping Cart project and the technologies used to build it.
 For more detailed information, refer to the actual project source code, the `data.sql` and `schema.sql` files for database details, and security configurations.

 For further documentation and project details, please refer to additional documentation or comments within the project source code.
+## Additional Resources

+In addition to the technologies mentioned above, the project also includes:

+- **CSS:** Cascading Style Sheets (CSS) for styling the web pages.
+- **JavaScript:** JavaScript for adding dynamic behavior to the website.

+These resources are used to enhance the user experience and provide a visually appealing and interactive interface.
+For more details, please refer to the project's source code in the [Git repository](https://github.com/billmazio/shopping-cart.git).